 This factor was particularly important for riders who attend classes most frequently (three or more times a week) compared to those who attended least frequently (once a week or less).

-Specifically, regular class attendees showed a greater interest in the class equipment, with the average score for the importance of the ‘Ability to view personal metrics on console on bike’ increasing with frequency of class attendance.
+Specifically, regular class attendees showed a greater interest in the class equipment, with the average score for the importance of the ‘Ability to view personal metrics on the console on a bike’ increasing with the frequency of class attendance.

 The report found that Virtual classes continue to rise in popularity, with more than a quarter of respondents (26%) regularly attending Virtual indoor cycling classes.
 Females were less likely to attend Virtual classes, with 82% only attending Instructor-led classes compared to 63% of males.